I've ran into this problem a while ago and it took a bit of thinking before I came to a solution.

 Say you want to extend the enumeration to include other animals as well:

-object FourLeggedAnimal extends BasicAnimal{
+object FourLeggedAnimal extends BasicAnimal{val Dragon = Value}

 So then Cat, Dog and Dragon would all be FourLeggedAnimal, yet only Dog and Cat will be BasicAnimal.
 Sadly, this wouldn't work as BasicAnimal is an object, not a class or a trait.
 So what's a guy to do?
 Try this for a size:

+Then you get: scala> f(Dragon) It's an animal! scala> f(Cat) It's an animal!
 So it would seem that this is the solution.
 Sadly, this is only a partial solution.
 One of the issues is that

 BasicAnimal.Cat != FourLeggedAnimal.Cat.